 Unreserved seating plans can be created in the Admin Interface > Seating.
 Building a new version of your seating plan will allow you to cap your capacity and manage all of the seat allocation in-house, with your ushers allocating seats and offering assistance to your customers in person.

 As with all unreserved seating plans, you’ll need to create the plan with the absolute maximum capacity you could ever need, as you can't increase the size of a plan once it's built.
 However, by locking and masking seats, you can always change the number of seats available to purchase.
 Another thing to bear in mind is that, while you can have multiple Ticket Types available, you can only use a single Price Band on an unreserved seating plan.

-If you need more than one unallocated area, our Support Team can build multi-area unreserved seating plans that would allow you to have, for example, a plan with one unallocated area for the Stalls and another for the Balcony:
+If you need more than one unallocated area, our Support, Training and Consultancy Team can build multi-area unreserved seating plans that would allow you to have, for example, a plan with one unallocated area for the Stalls and another for the Balcony:

 Clicking on these areas would take a customer to an unreserved allocation of seats in each of those areas, which you can freely manage as you need by masking and locking seats.
 A customer could decide on the amount of tickets they require and, as before, all of the management of where the customers will sit within a particular area would be done by your ushers.

 A multi-area unreserved seating plan could also work if you’re looking to stagger entry times so that only a set number of people arrive at any one time.
 In this example, entry times are set to be every 15 minutes: